 Clean Your Filters

 If your air filters are clogged, it may be harder to keep your home at the right temperature, which can mean high heating bills.
 First, vacuum away the dust and dirt, then rinse them under running water.
-Be sure to dry it thoroughly before replacing.
+Be sure to dry it thoroughly before replacing it.

 Keep Your Heat